kelvinteixeira/kelvinteixeira/README.md

 # Hello there 👋

 My name is Kelvin, i'm from Brazili'
-I'm a Front-end developer jr and full stack developer student, that has been working as Front-end developer since november 2020.
+Front-end developer junior and full stack developer student, that has been working as Front-end developer since november 2020.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.